Home / Our Services /

 Treating Your Cataracts

 The only way to truly correct your vision is to remove your clouded lens and replace it with a new, artificial one.
 It’s a safe, simple procedure that can be performed as soon as your vision interferes with your daily life.
-Today, patients can choose from a variety of replacement lenses (IOL-intraocular lens).
+Today, patients can choose from a variety of replacement lenses (IOL-intraocular lens), there are several different techniques to surgically remove cataracts.
+The two main cataracts surgeries are termed traditional and laser-assisted.
+Laser-assisted cataract surgery treats astigmatism as well as breaking up and softening the hard cataract nucleus for safe removal through a microincision.
+By treating astigmatism, better vision can be achieved.
+Dr. Haverly prefers the laser-assisted technique for these reasons.

 When preparing for your traditional or laser cataract procedure, remember the following: